 \subsection{Nuclear Magnetic Shieldings}

-In the evaluation of the isotropic nuclear magnetic shielding, the molecular dataset was selected following the work of Pennanen et al.\cite{pennanen_density_2005} and Franzke et al.\cite{franzke_paramagnetic_2024} focusing on open-shell systems with varying spin multiplicities, particularly triplet states ($S=1$) and higher-spin transition metal complexes.
+In the evaluation of the isotropic nuclear magnetic shielding, the molecular dataset was selected following the work of \citet{pennanen_density_2005} and \citet{franzke_paramagnetic_2024} focusing on open-shell systems with varying spin multiplicities, particularly triplet states ($S=1$) and higher-spin transition metal complexes.
 These systems were chosen to evaluate the performance of both (\ref{totalcurrent}) and (\ref{ZORAtttcurrent}) current densities.
 The molecular species, their spin multiplicities, the level of theory, the source of geometries, the considered temperature for the spin contribution and the solvent specifications, where available, are summarized in Table \ref{shmolecules}.
-In agreement with Franzke et al.\cite{franzke_paramagnetic_2024} eclipsed structures were considered for all metallocenes.
-Computed magnetic shieldings, for $^1$H and $^{13}$C, are reported for the analyzed molecules in Tables \ref{metalloceni} and \ref{N6}.
+Following~\citet{franzke_paramagnetic_2024}, eclipsed structures were considered for all metallocenes.